 Out of all the ones we’ve climbed, these two are our favourites:

-• Lesser Town Bridge Tower (our #1 pick!) – You get a straight-on view of Charles Bridge with the river and Old Town skyline beyond.
-It’s magical in the early morning or around sunset.
+• Lesser Town Bridge Tower (our #1 pick!) – This gives you the perfect straight-on shot of Charles Bridge with the Vltava and Old Town skyline behind it.
+It’s the postcard view, especially beautiful early in the morning or around sunset when the light’s soft and the crowds are thin.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

 Our top tip: Don’t try to tick off every tower.
-Choose 1 or 2 (definitely include the Lesser Town Bridge Tower) and aim for the golden hour if the weather is clear.
+Choose one or two (definitely include the Lesser Town Bridge Tower) and aim for the golden hour if the weather is clear.

 Josefov is Prague’s historic Jewish Quarter, sitting between the Old Town (Staré Město) and the river.
 It has six synagogues, the atmospheric Old Jewish Cemetery, and the Jewish Museum.